dictation-toolbox/natlink/readme.md

 - log_level: the log level to set the Natlink logger to.
     Possible values are: CRITICAL, FATAL, ERROR, WARN, WARNING, INFO, DEBUG, NOTSET

+- load_on_begin (default: False): check for and load any scripts at the beginning of each utterance
+- load_on_mic_on (default: True): check for and load any scripts when the microphone state changes to on.

 ## COM Module (C++)